priyanshu24071/event_analytics/README.md

 Use the API to start tracking events

-After these steps, check your dashboard at /dashboard to see your data in action!
+After these steps, check the dashboard at /dashboard to see the data in action!

 Architecture